IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

 4. Specify a Secret resource called `git-credentials` in namespace `artifact-signing-ns` to access the target Git repository where the application is hosted.

+   Setup a `personal accesss token` to access the target Git repository where the sample application is hosted.

-   E.g.: A git-credentials (git-credentials.yaml) is shown below
+   E.g.: A git-credentials (git-credentials.yaml) belows shows that encoded `personal accesss token` as `password` and encoded usename as `username`.

    ```
     apiVersion: v1
     kind: Secret